Creating a Temperature Conversion API: A Step-by-Step Guide

 Step 3: Create Your API

 Next, create an index.js file in your project directory.
 This file will contain the main logic for your API.
+For more on API security, check out our guide on implement rate limiting in rails api.

 javascript